Urumi (film): Critical response

 The film was also one of the seven Malayalam films selected to be screened at the Indian Panorama section of International Film Festival of India.

-The Tamil version released by Kalaipuli S Dhanu's V Creations opened to positive reception by critics as well as audiences.
-"The Hindu" wrote of the Tamil version, "From the very first scene of this film to the last, director-cum-cinematographer Santosh Sivan proves to be on top of this technical masterpiece.
+The Tamil version released by Kalaipuli S Dhanu's V Creations opened to positive reception from critics as well as audiences.
+The Hindu wrote of the Tamil version, "From the very first scene of this film to the last, director-cum-cinematographer Santosh Sivan proves to be on top of this technical masterpiece.
 The songs, waterfall sequences and the war scenes evoke a feel of realism due to its stunning visuals and brilliant re-recording.
 Certain portions in the film become very melodramatic to suit the Indian audiences thereby derailing the pace.
 The brilliantly choreographed action sequences seem to be a tad too loud for the ears."
-Notable websites and Tamil magazines praised the dialog of the Tamil version.
-The film was released as "Ek Yodha Shoorveer" in Hindi in 2016 and was widely criticised for "laughable dubbing".
+Notable websites and Tamil magazines praised the dialogue of the Tamil version.
+The film was released as Ek Yodha Shoorveer in Hindi in 2016 and was widely criticised for "laughable dubbing".

 The film has also caught the eye of Oliver Stone.
 "I had met Stone while he was in Mumbai a few months ago and he was curious when he came to know that I was doing a film on Da Gama.
 We had a discussion about it and he wanted me to send him a copy once the film was done," said Santosh Sivan.